Batman: Battle for the Cowl: Prelude

 The prelude to the story begins with Grant Morrison's Batman and Son, which starts off with the Joker being shot by a man pretending to be Batman.
 Batman then realizes that since his return after a one year absence, he has eliminated all supercrime in the city.
 Talia al Ghul then wrests the Man-Bat formula from Kirk Langstrom leading to Batman confronting Talia.
 Talia reveals that Bruce is the father of her son, named Damian Wayne.
 Damian then tries to replace Tim Drake as Robin.
 After a confrontation with Talia on a boat ends with Talia and Damian getting hit by a torpedo Bruce simply leaves.
 Damian then returns to Bruce in the Resurrection of Ra's al Ghul, though Ra's's resurrection cannot be stopped, Damian learns about the rest of Bruce Wayne's sons.
 In Batman R.I.P, Bruce confronts the Black Glove and attacks Simon Hurt in a helicopter that explodes.
-Bruce survives and spends some time looking for the body of Hurt, but is called away by Superman to investigate the death of the New God Orion.
-In Final Crisis, Bruce ends up being captured by Granny Goodness and Darkseid's minions attempt to clone Batman.
-Batman ultimately escapes, his clone commits suicide, and Bruce takes the bullet used to kill Orion and shoots Darkseid with it, breaking his no gun policy, but his decision allows the Black Racer to substitute Barry Allen's fate for Darkseid.
-However, Darkseid simultaneously hits Bruce with the Omega Sanction, sending him to the past.
-Superman takes Bruce's body, actually the body of the only successful clone, to Nightwing.
-Chaos breaks out in Gotham as Batman is no longer operational and Dick refuses to become Batman because Bruce told him not to in Batman's Will.
+Bruce survives and spends some time looking for Hurt, but is called away by Superman to investigate the death of Orion.
+In Final Crisis, Bruce is captured by Granny Goodness and cloned by Darkseid's minions.
+Batman ultimately escapes, his clone commits suicide, and Bruce takes the bullet used to kill Orion and shoots Darkseid with it.
+Darkseid simultaneously hits Bruce with the Omega Sanction, sending him to the past.
+Superman takes Bruce's body, actually that of Bruce's clone, to Nightwing.
+Chaos breaks out in Gotham as Batman is no longer operational and Dick refuses to become Batman because Bruce told him not to in his will.